cuzfrog/maila/README.md

         "First line.\n\rSecond line."
         "This is only one line with a double quote: \" and a special sign: \\n."

-_*Csv file will be loaded completely before sending._
+_*File will be loaded completely before sending._

+Change delimiter(csv files use comma), encoding, head definition in config file: [reference.conf](bmt/src/main/resources/reference.conf)

 #####Password tool: